Phil Scott DVM&S, DipECBHM, CertCHP, DSHP, FRCVS

 A bulk milk ELISA test is available and can be monitored regularly as part of surveillance programme in a naïve herd.
 Pooling milk samples from first lactation heifers is a useful way of monitoring the infection status in a herd.

 Antibiotic treatment of milk-drop cases is recommended to reduce excretion of leptospires and zoonotic risk.
 A single intramuscular injection of streptomycin/ dihydrostrepomycin at 25mg/kg will eliminate infection from most cattle.
+However, vaccination is the better approach avoiding unnecessary use of antibiotics.

 Management/Prevention/Control measures /National control schemes